Connect with others who understand.

 What Is Diabetic Macular Edema?

 DME is a relatively common eye condition in those with diabetes.
-Up to 7 percent of people with diabetes develop DME.
+Around 7 percent of people with diabetes develop DME.
 Blurred vision is a common symptom of DME.
 One DiabetesTeam member shared, “When my blood sugar is high, my vision can be blurry.”

 Other symptoms of DME include: